| | | | | | | |

 Lizzie and I in our long-sleeved shirts on the morning we hit 300 miles walked

-On my first Camino, I packed one pair quick-drying hiking pants and one pair of long yoga pants.
+On my first Camino, I packed one pair of quick-drying hiking pants and one pair of long yoga pants.
 I lived in the quick-dry hiking pants because the yoga pants took too long to dry after washing.
 I also packed a pair of shorts, but I preferred walking in lightweight long pants for sun protection and for branch/thorn protection on wooded trails.

 On my second pilgrimage, I packed the same quick-dry hiking pants that I loved from the first pilgrimage (and I still loved them).
 I ditched the slow-to-dry yoga pants and brought a second pair of calf-length, quick-dry pants, prioritizing pockets because the lack of quality pockets was the one thing I disliked about my favorite pants.

-Pants for your Camino Packing List (ladies)
+Bottoms for your Camino Packing List (ladies)

 Prana quick-dry pants for walking the Camino

-One pair of quick-dry pants
+1 pair of quick-dry pants

-One pair of long hiking pants
+Second pair of quick-dry pants

 Other options

-Pants for your Camino Packing List (men)
+Bottoms for your Camino Packing List (men)

-One pair of convertible pants
+Second pair of quick-dry pants

-Two quick-dry, moisture-wicking shirts for hiking
+Two or three quick-dry, moisture-wicking shirts

 For women